Candito 6-Week Strength Program (App & Program Guide)

 Additionally, the benefits of periodization are also evident when it comes to your mindset.
 Varying weights and rep ranges not only helps keep hitting the gym interesting, it also tackles psychological barriers that may form due to mental fatigue or excessive comparison of your performance on consecutive workouts.
 By constantly altering the types of lifts and the weights at which you lift, you are encouraged to just lift the weights that are prescribed without misguided worries concerning your strength.
 Continued motivation and active engagement with your workout progress is just as important as the lifts themselves when it comes to designing a program that is effective, fun, and sustainable in the long run.

 Who is the Candito 6 Week Strength Program for?

-Make no mistake, Candito’s program is intense.
-As such, it is recommended for people with a considerable amount of experience in weightlifting.
-We recommend Candito’s program for those who have been consistently engaged in proper weight training for at least a full year.
+Make no mistake, Candito’s program is intense and has gained traction in the fitness community.
+As such, it is recommended for people with a considerable amount of experience in weightlifting and are looking for advanced training programs for advanced lifters.
+We recommend Candito’s program for those who have been consistently engaged in proper weight training for at least a full year and are looking to achieve new personal records.
 The intensity of the routine will likely prove to be too much if you are a beginner, and we would recommend something a little less complicated to start with.
 For some brilliant entry-level programs, be sure to check out 5/3/1 for Beginners and the Greg Nuckols programs, both free on Boostcamp!